Kavachi: Eruptions

 When the volcano erupted in 2003, a 15 m island formed above the surface, but it disappeared soon after.
 Additional eruptive activity was observed and reported in March 2004 and April 2007.
-More recent volcanic activity can be inferred from observations of discoloured water around the volcano, in 2020 and January 2021.
+More recent volcanic activity can be inferred from observations of discolored water around the volcano, in 2020 and January 2021.

 Marine life

 In 2015, marine wildlife was found living inside Kavachi's crater, including the scalloped hammerhead, the silky shark, and the sixgill stingray.

 It has subsequently been given the nickname "Sharkcano" by various media outlets.